Maulana Abul Kalam Azad Institute of Asian Studies

-Maulana Abul Kalam Azad Institute of Asian Studies is an autonomous research institute based in Kolkata.
+The Maulana Abul Kalam Azad Institute of Asian Studies is an autonomous research institute based in Kolkata.
 It is funded by the Ministry of Culture of the Government of India.
 It was founded on 4 January 1993.
 The foundation stone of the institute was laid where the new building now stands on 12 March 1993.
 It is devoted to the study of the life and works of Maulana Abul Kalam Azad, the eminent nationalist leader and India's first education minister, after whom it is named, and to the furtherance of Area Studies, with special reference to South Asia, Central Asia and West Asia, especially dealing with social, cultural, economic, political and administrative developments in Asia from the nineteenth century to the present.
 M.Phil.- and Ph.D.-level students of the University of Calcutta, Jadavpur University and Jawaharlal Nehru University, New Delhi are also associated with it.